U.S. senator's trade advice to EU: Keep calm and put agriculture on the table

 But he said Brussels should seek a mandate from its member states to negotiate with Washington over agriculture, calling it the “locomotive that brings along manufacturing and services.”

+After reaching trade deals with China, Mexico, Canada and Japan, U.S. President Donald Trump has vowed to restructure the more than $1 trillion U.S. trade relationship with the EU, raising the possibility of another trade war as the global economy slows and he seeks re-election.

+Experts say the coronavirus crisis and its expected dampening impact on the global economy may put the brakes on new U.S. tariff threats, however.

-European officials have raised the possibility of negotiating a “mini deal” on trade with the United States as a way of establishing some good will toward more comprehensive negotiations.
+European officials have raised the possibility of negotiating a “mini deal” with the United States to build up some good will toward more comprehensive negotiations.

 Grassley said that would face resistance in Congress, which is already chafing at the Trump administration’s repeated moves to circumvent Congress’ constitutional authority to make trade policy by imposing unilateral tariffs and negotiating limited trade agreements that do not require congressional approval, such as the one with Japan last year.